 Encourage the student to contact Counseling Services directly to schdule an intital intake interview, by calling 835-6619.

-Offer to let the student call from your office if you believe that they need extra support and encouragement.
+Offer to let the student call from your office if you believe that they need extra support and encouragement or walk the student to our office.

 It might helpful to share with the student that Counseling Services is staffed by licensed mental health professionals.